vmware/go-vcloud-director/TESTING.md

 # Testing in go-vcloud-director
 To run tests in go-vcloud-director, users must use a yaml file specifying information about the users vcd.
-Users can set the `VCLOUD_CONFIG` environmental variable with the path.
+Users can set the `GOVCD_CONFIG` environmental variable with the path.

 ```
 export GOVCD_CONFIG=your/path/to/test-configuration.yaml